brian14708/wh-briefings/statements-releases/2021-04/2021-04-24-statement-by-president-joe-biden-on-armenian-remembrance-day.md

 modified_time: 2021-04-24 11:24:16-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/24/statement-by-president-joe-biden-on-armenian-remembrance-day/
 published_time: 2021-04-24 12:00:00-04:00
-title: Statement by President Joe Biden on Armenian Remembrance Day
+title: "Statement by President Joe\_Biden on Armenian Remembrance\_Day"
 ---

 Each year on this day, we remember the lives of all those who died in